ivan0013/vue-tailwind-boilerplate/README.md

-# Hexit
-Repo for Hexit
+Template for vue + tailwind